Finding a job

 Where to find information on jobs

-Jobs are advertised in many different places.
-You should check all the sources listed below regularly to ensure that you are aware of any new vacancies.
+You should regularly check all the sources listed here for any new vacancies.

-- Notices: Jobs are often advertised in shop and restaurant windows, in libraries, supermarkets and other community noticeboards.
+Local jobs are often advertised in shop and restaurant windows, in libraries, in supermarkets and on community noticeboards.

 Applying for a job